dms-vep/dms-vep-pipeline/README.md

 ## Running the pipeline
 The `Snakefile` you create will include [pipeline.smk](pipeline.smk) (which has the analysis pipeline) and [docs.smk](docs.smk) (which builds the [sphinx](https://www.sphinx-doc.org/) HTML documentation).
 You can also optionally add other rules into your `Snakefile`.
-If they define an `output` named `nb` that is a Jupyter notebook (like some of the rules in [pipeline.smk](pipeline.smk)), then that will be included into the HTML documentation.
+If they define an `output` named `nb` that is a Jupyter notebook (like some of the rules in [pipeline.smk](pipeline.smk) and its included `.smk` files), then that will be included into the HTML documentation.

 You then run the pipeline with: